taylormaguire/connectwise-manage-api/README.md

 ```
 company+PflTy8uZrw9yLoz6
 ```
 The Public & Private Keys are generated from inside of the ConnectWise Manage application.
-For instructions on how to create this account go here: https://developer.connectwise.com/Products/Manage/Developer_Guide#Authentication
+For instructions on how to create this account go [here](https://developer.connectwise.com/Products/Manage/Developer_Guide#Authentication).

 #### Complete Environment Example